auspayroll/evidentli/orm/README.md

 In this example, a list of patients whose lastname is `Smithers` __and__ age is `29`.
 Currently there is only provision to support string values, and logical OR operations are not supported.
 This may change in the future.

+### Including OMOP fields

+Fields from OMOP tables can be included in querying records by including the `omop` keywword

+``> Patient.filter(lastname="Smithers", age="29", omop='Person, Condition_occurance') ``

+The `omop` keyword option takes either a list of OMOP table names or a string of table names seperated by commas.
+Note that OMOP tables specified must have a corresponding foreign key column for the model, eg. for the Patient model in the above query, both Person and Condition_occurance tables must have a `person_id` field (the Patient model is based on the OMOP `person` table).

+The `filter` query, firstly queries the Piano `Crucible` database, applies any filters specified as keyword arguments, and then includes fields from the OMOP database if there is `omop` keyword option.
+OMOP field values can be obtained from each returned model object via an attribute made up of the table name and fieldname seperated by an underscore:

+`modelname.tablename__fieldname`

+For example,

+`patients = Patient.filter(lastname="Smithers", age="29", omop='Person')`

+`patients[0].person__day_of_birth`

+will access the patient's day of birth from the OMOP `person` table.
+All fields from `person` table will be included if the `person` table is specified in the `omop` keyword option.

 ### ToDo
 * Logical OR operations
 * `limit` keyword to limit the number of fetched records